CRISP Scholar Award

 The CRISP Scholar award will cover full tuition for the M.A. or M.Ed. in School Counseling degree and provide an internship grant that totals $20,000 ($10,000 awarded each semester of internship).
-The priority deadline to apply for Spring 2024 admission is October 9, 2023.
+The priority deadline to apply for Summer 2024 admission is March 8, 2024.

 Eligible applicants must meet one or more of the following qualifications: